dojo/framework/docs/en/creating-widgets/supplemental.md

 `VNodeProperties` contains many fields that act as the primary API to interact with concrete elements in the DOM.
 Many of these properties mirror those available on [`HTMLElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement), including specifying various `oneventname` event handlers.

 Application of these properties is considered unidirectional, in that Dojo applies the given set to concrete DOM elements but does not synchronize any further changes made to the corresponding DOM attributes back into the given `VNodeProperties`.
 Any such changes should instead be propagated back into the Dojo application via event handlers.
-When an event handler is invoked, the application can process any change in state required for the event, update its view of the corresponding `VNodeProperties` when outputting its VDOM structure for rendering, then let Dojo's [`Renderer` synchronize any relevant updates with the DOM](#rendering-to-the-dom).
+When an event handler is invoked, the application can process any change in state required for the event, update its view of the corresponding `VNodeProperties` when outputting its VDOM structure for rendering, and then let Dojo's [`Renderer` synchronize any relevant updates with the DOM](#rendering-to-the-dom).

 ## Changing properties and diff detection

 Dojo uses virtual node properties to determine if a given node has been updated and therefore requires re-rendering.
 Specifically, it uses a difference detection strategy to compare sets of properties from the previous and current render frames.
-If a difference is detected in the latest set of properties that a node receives, that node is invalidated and will be re-rendered in the next paint cycle.
+If a difference is detected in the latest set of properties that a node receives, that node is invalidated and gets re-rendered in the next paint cycle.

 > **Be aware:** Property change detection is managed internally by the framework, and is dependent on the declarative structure of widgets' VDOM output from their render functions.
 Attempting to keep references to properties and modifying them outside of the usual widget render cycle [is considered an anti-pattern in Dojo application development](#widget-development-best-practices), and should be avoided.